Valentin4869/Side-Scroller/README.md

 # Side-Scroller

-A side scrolling game in OpenGL.
+A side scrolling game in C++ with OpenGL.
 Download Executable.zip to run the demo.